150+ employee pulse survey questions you should be asking your employees in 2025

 Job performance

 Job performance measures how well employees are meeting their goals and expectations.
-Pulse surveys allow employers to assess job performance in order to identify areas of improvement and provide feedback to employees.
+Employee pulse surveys allow employers to assess job performance in order to identify areas of improvement and provide feedback to employees.
 This data can help employers ensure that their employees are performing at their best and meeting their goals.

 Team dynamics